-In 1991, after being forced from an Ethiopian camp where they had found solace for four years, these Lost Boys and Girls settled in Kakuma, a refugee camp established for them in Kenya by the United Nations.
-When international attention was brought to their plight, 3,800 were resettled in the United States in 2001.
+Thirty-eight hundred Lost Boys were resettled to the U.S. when international attention was brought to their plight in 2001.
 Most of the others returned to South Sudan, risking their lives in the continued civil war.
-But 410 are still in Kakuma – two and a half decades later.
+Others died from disease or suicide.
+But 410 Lost Boys and Girls still live in Kakuma – two and a half decades later.

 These refugees are now men and women with sons and daughters of their own.
-After 26 years, they still cling to the hope of finding a safe haven of their own, where they would be free to work and raise their children without fear.
+After 26 years, they still cling to the hope of finding a place they may call home, where they might thrive.
 Some are defiant; some, dispirited.
 All are lost.

 Prints are available 11" x 17" on 13" x 19" on Moab Entrada paper.
 Archival pigment prints.
 Editions of 10.